 Helen Jarmany’s passion for singing began at an early age through her local church in Lancashire.
 She sang in various musicals, choirs and festivals as a child and at the age of 14 started taking singing lessons.
 In 2001 she began her professional training at the Royal Northern College of Music in Manchester where she was awarded a Dora Elizabeth Chappell Entrance Award and an Eva Turner scholarship to help support her studies.
 Her roles at the RNCM include Larina in Eugene Onegin, La Badessa in Suor Angelica and 2nd Witch in Dido & Aeneas.

-On the Oratorio platform Helen's credits begin whilst still a student when she toured to Cyprus, Bratislava and Vienna performing Mozart’s Requiem as alto soloist for the Northern England Chorale and was also a guest soloist with the Macao Orchestra performing Bach’s Christmas Oratorio.
+On the Oratorio platform Helen's credits began whilst still a student when she toured to Cyprus, Slovakia and Austria performing Mozart’s Requiem as alto soloist for the Northern England Chorale.
+During this time she was also a guest soloist with the Macao Orchestra performing Bach’s Christmas Oratorio.
 Following her success in Macao, Helen was invited back to sing Bach's B Minor Mass two years later.
 Her repertoire includes Verdi’s Requiem, Handel's Messiah, Elgar’s Dream of Gerontius (The Angel), Rossini’s Petite Messe Solennelle and Handel's Samson (Micah), which she sang in a special staged performance for HRH The Prince of Wales at Houghton Hall with The Yorke Trust.
 Concert Platform repertoire includes Elgar’s Sea Pictures, Beethoven’s 9th Symphony and many Opera Gala concerts throughout the UK and Europe.